knpuniversity/rest/knpu/debugging-tests.rst

 really see what's going on because we can't see the big error page!

 But don't worry!
-First, I've done my best to configure Behat so when something fails, part of the last response that was made to the server before the failure is printed below.
+First, I've done my best to configure Behat so when something fails, part of the last response is printed below.

 .. tip::